krzbanas/personal-science/content/post/2021-06-04_R_and_Python_Comparison/index.md

   focal_point = "Smart"

 +++
-Code chunk in R and it's equivalent in Python that reads spectrum from csv, subtracts baseline, perform area normalization and plot the spectrum in high quality
+Code chunk in R and it's equivalent in Python that reads spectrum from csv, subtracts baseline, perform area normalization and plot the spectrum in high quality.

+In R:

 ```r
 library(tidyverse)